-Bryce Canyon National Park, 2009 season
+Bryce Canyon National Park, 2016 season

 Primary tasks include preparing for and giving evening stargazing events 3-4 times a week, solar viewing 3-4 times a week, and assisting with astronomy program logistics.
-Other tasks include staffing information desk in visitor center, roving the park and making informal visitor contacts, short presentations to the public, and miscellaneous duties to support the interpretation division.
+Other tasks include staffing the information desk in the visitor center, roving the park and making informal visitor contacts, short presentations to the public, and miscellaneous duties to support the interpretation division and park activities.
 Presenting formal evening programs may be an option; please inquire.
 The typical work-week is 32 hours, though it may vary from 24 to 40 hours.
 Special programs at nearby parks and communities occasionally necessitate short travel in government vehicle.
 Volunteers will receive at least 2 days of training, a uniform, and the satisfaction of being part of a growing and high-energy stargazing program that makes emotional and intellectual connections with tens of thousands of visitors each year.

-The park owns an 11” SCT, two 8” SCTs, a 3” refractor, and a H-alpha solar scope.
+The park owns two 11” SCT, two 8” SCTs, a 3” refractor, and a H-alpha solar scope.
 Volunteers are welcome to bring their own equipment, and many do, but the park cannot be responsible for damaged personal equipment.
 Volunteers are expected to gain a good knowledge of telescope operation using a variety of optics and mounts, and basic telescope maintenance.
 The park does not have a permanent observing facility, so frequent set-up and take-down is required with some moderate lifting.

 Bryce Canyon lies near Capitol Reef and Zion National Parks and is perched atop the spectacular canyon country in southern Utah.
 The park is best known for its peculiar orange hoodoo geologic features.
 Daytime temperatures range from 55-90°F while nights drop to 25-55°F. The park is at an average elevation of 8000’, so altitude sickness (shortness of breath, lethargy, fitful sleep), may be an issue for some persons.
-Bryce is remote, being 30 minutes to a town with services and 90 minutes from a small city (Cedar City).
+Bryce is remote, being 30 minutes to a town with limited services and 90 minutes from a small city (Cedar City).
 The park employs approximately 70 staff in the busy summer months.

 Selections will be made based on: